 |Live sessions with faculty

 You can log into the zoom session from the comfort of your home, office or on the road.
-Each zoom session lasts about two hours with the respective professor.
+Each zoom session lasts about 3.5 hours with the respective professor.
 During the live sessions you will actively exchange ideas with the other participants, give feedback or solve problems.
 This includes time for preparation and follow-up of the session.

 |Lessons learned / transfer